 You can stop a wage levy before it starts, or when the deductions are being made, by proving that the action would cause you immediate and undue financial hardship.
 You are deemed to be in financial hardship if you are unable to meet reasonable basic living expenses, or if you have no money left over after you’ve paid for basic living expenses.

 Proving financial hardship is a formal process, and you will need to provide full financial disclosure.
 Your finances will be scrutinized, including your monthly income, expenses, and savings.
 Notice from your landlord to pay or be evicted or notice that your utilities are going to be turned off can be strong evidence of hardship.
 Also, showing that children or elderly or disabled people are dependent on you would be compelling.

-In addition, the IRS will look at any assets you have that could offset your debt.
-If you own valuable property or land that you’ve been sitting on until the market improves, you would be required to sell that and pay the proceeds towards your tax debt.
+In addition, the IRS will look at any assets you have that could offset your back taxes.
+If you own valuable property or land that you’ve been sitting on until the market improves, you would be required to sell that and pay the proceeds towards your back taxes.

 If it is decided that you are suffering undue financial hardship, the IRS might take one of two courses of action:

 Once it’s been determined that a wage levy would cause you undue financial hardship, the levy will be stopped.
 However, if the IRS requires you to enter into an installment payment agreement, you would have to make monthly payments to pay off your tax liability.